 It took four full days for me to comb through the static on social media.
 Every time I hid a comment, another would pop up, sucking me right back into the whirlpool of virtue, only this time, I didn't let it derail me from clarity.
 What happened next was a spiritual awakening.
 All of my stress, worry, anger, and fear disappeared.
 I was at peace for the first time in years, despite the gunfire and devastation creeping through the cracks underneath my front door.

 Now you can say that I'm avoiding the truth, but that would be false.
 Friends, what I have done is buy myself a one-way ticket to the good life, and I'm never going back.
 Deciding to go rogue as a freelance writer — at the worst possible time when you have no money and no plausible reason to get up in the morning — is true to form for me.
 I don't know what it is about a tragedy that shakes my tree, but I feel the same way today that I did on the day after 9/11.
 Perhaps it's because there's nothing left to lose.

 Holding onto anger, allowing it to stew and fester, can cause permanent damage to your spirit.
 Convinced that no one wanted to hear what I had to say, I began writing stories using someone else's narrative; it wasn't me; it never was, and that's a shame.
-Do you know that little prick who sits on your shoulder, whispering in your ear over what a loser you are?
+Do you know that little prick who sits on your shoulder, whispering in your ear over and over, telling you what a loser you are?
 The same one who convinces you not to take risks, and encourages you to second-guess every decision you make?
 Yeah, don't listen to him — That guy wants you to fail, and he'll succeed if you let him. — do yourself a favor and listen to me.

 It has taken a lifetime to find my voice because that's what happens when you mute yourself, but — Guess what? — I finally found it, buried deep inside, and coated in sugar.
 Now, instead of working for a living, my living is working for me.
 Who knew life could be that simple.